crs4/seal/docs/installation_deploying.rst

 Distributed Cache
 ------------------

-For large clusters, it may be necessary to distribute the software to the various nodes rather than relying on a shared volume.
-In our tests, a volume shared via NFS was not able to handle the demands of a cluster with 128 nodes, resulting in tasks that never went past the "initializing" state and eventually timed out.
+A simpler way to distributed the software to all the nodes is to use Hadoop's Distributed Cache.

 This mode of operation is not implemented yet, but will be shortly.